DerpyMario/US-NJOrangeClientData/README.md

 # Introduction #
-This is a python library for processing game archives from the **NJOrangeClient**.
+This is a python library for processing game archives from the **OrangeClient**.

 # Dependency #
 You would be able to install all dependency via `pip install -r requirements.txt`.